29thStPublishing/Dumpling2/DumplingDocs.md

 4. **allDownloadsComplete** This notification is fired when all articles/volumes added via the respective ArticleHandler/VolumeHandler methods are downloaded completely

-5. **mediaDownloaded** This notification is fired for each media file downloaded.
-It can be used for updating issue/article views in real time
+5. **mediaDownloaded** This notification is fired for each media object downloaded.
+It can be used for firing image downloads in real time

+6. **imageDownloaded** This notification is fired when an image file download is completed.
+The payload includes asset id, article id (optional), issue id (optional) and type of asset (thumb or original image)

 ## Usage